nkoster/websocket-upload/README.md

 Open http://localhost:9999 and drag-and-drop a file in the page.

 Before uploading, an MD5 sum is calculated.
 This is for the future.
-I'm using [https://github.com/satazor/js-spark-md5](js-spark-md5) from André Cruz.
+I'm using [https://github.com/satazor/js-spark-md5](js-spark-md5) from André Cruz for the in-fly MD5 calculation.
 Obrigado!